Welcome to the National Alliance for Mental Illness – Linn County!

 Stacey Pawlak, PhD

 Stacey Pawlak first joined the NAMI-Linn County Board of Directors in 2005 and served as Board President from 2006-2008.
 She continued to maintain the NAMI-Linn County website over the years and rejoined the Board in 2017.
 Stacey is originally from the state of Michigan.
 She earned her Bachelor’s degree from the University of Michigan and her Master’s and Doctoral degrees (Clinical Psychology) from the University of Memphis (TN).
 She came to Iowa in 1996 to complete her psychology internship at the University of Iowa.
-She is a Clinical Assistant Professor in the Carver College of Medicine/Department of Psychiatry and currently serves as the Director of the Women’s Wellness & Counseling Service at the University of Iowa Hospitals & Clinics.
-She is also health psychologist for the UIHC Reproductive Endocrinology & Infertility Program.
+She is a Clinical Assistant Professor in the Departments of Psychiatry, Obstetrics & Gynecology, and Psychological and Quantitative Foundations and is the Director of the Women’s Wellness & Counseling Service at the University of Iowa Hospitals & Clinics.
+She is also Health Psychologist for the Center for Advanced Reproductive Care.
 In addition to her family (husband and 3 children), the most important aspect of Stacey’s life is her work as a psychotherapist.
 She believes strongly in the de-stigmatization of mental illness and in the power of shared experiences as a tool for recovery.